raspberrypi/documentation/configuration/security.md

 ```
 sudo deluser pi
 ```
 This will leave the `home/pi` folder.
-If necessary you can use the following to remove the home folder for the `pi` user at the same time - note the data in this folder will be permanently deleted so make sure any require data is moved elsewhere.
+If necessary you can use the following to remove the home folder for the `pi` user at the same time - note the data in this folder will be permanently deleted so make sure any required data is stored elsewhere.
 ```
 sudo deluser -remove-home pi
 ```